Hadrian's Wall Panorama at Sunset

 At 73 miles long you probably aren’t going to be walking the whole thing, but there are some spectacular sections you really can’t miss.

 The Steel Rigg, Sycamore Gap and Crag Lough walk is one of the best.
-It’s about four miles, with a few steep scrambles and takes in some of the most scenic bits of the wall - including the spot where the famous sycamore tree used to stand, until someone cut it down in 2023.
+It’s about four miles, with a few steep scrambles, and takes in some of the most scenic bits of the wall - including the spot where the much-missed sycamore tree used to stand.
 But there’s still plenty to see, with huge, far-reaching views and some amazingly intact sections of the ancient wall.

 Go off-road in Kielder Forest